wp-plugins/arconix-flexslider/readme.txt

 == Changelog ==

+= 0.5.1 =
+* Added a filter to the flexslider script registration, allowing the use of a different flexslider script than what's supplied in the plugin

 = 0.5 =
 * Added ability to call the slider from a shortcode
 * Added the ability to display the chosen post-type's content (either in whole or just the excerpt)